richchapler/AzureSolutionsDocumentation/docs/Data_Acquisition_CostManagement.md

 * "An understanding of resources and costs would really help us get a handle on inherited subscriptions"
 * "Power BI, Cost Management connector requires billing account permissions we cannot get"

-### Step 1b: Prepare Infrastructure
+### Step 1: Prepare Infrastructure

-This solution requires the following resources:
+In addition to the items listed at the beginning of this documentation, this solution requires the following resources:

 * [Synapse](Infrastructure_Synapse.md) with a Data Explorer [Integration Dataset](Infrastructure_Synapse_Dataset.md) and Data Explorer, "**AllDatabasesAdmin**" permissions for the Synapse, System-Assigned Managed Identity